micahjsmith/website/content/blog/poor-mans-google-sheets-mail-merge.md

 Bye!"
 ```

 You should compose the body in a separate text editor for a better composition experience, and substitute in placeholders for formulas when you transfer it to the spreadsheet.
-Note that rich text formatting (font size, font style, hyperlinks) will not transfer to the prepared emails.[^2]

 You will be left with something like this: